VMSAnupKasat/test-project-repo/docs/initiative/index.md

 draft mode.
 ## Goals

-Specific high level goals of the program are:
+Specific high level goals of the programs are:

 ### Harmonize processes, Taxonomy and tools used